LASIK in Columbus, Ohio

 Benefits and Risks of LASIK

-LASIK offers many benefits, such as a quicker morning routine, more freedom to be active and participate in hobbies that are easier without glasses, and financial savings from the lifelong cost of contacts and glasses.
+Customized LASIK at Columbus Ophthalmology Associates many benefits, such as a quicker morning routine, more freedom to be active and participate in hobbies that are easier without glasses, and financial savings from the lifelong cost of contacts and glasses.
 While any surgical procedure carries some risk, LASIK is generally considered a safe procedure—in fact, fewer than 1% of LASIK patients experience complications.2 Most common LASIK side effects, such as light sensitivity or inflammation, are temporary.

 Financing For LASIK

 We understand that cost is a concern for many patients and our goal is to make better vision an attainable goal.
-We offer a variety of payment options and budget-friendly financing through medical lenders.
-Learn More.
+LASIK consultations at Columbus Ophthalmology Associates are free of cost, and we offer a variety of payment options and budget-friendly financing through medical lenders.
+Learn More

 Frequently Asked Questions About LASIK